-Dr Matthew Siggins is a senior postdoctoral researcher working within Professor Peter Openshaw's group in the Department of Respiratory Medicine of the National Heart and Lung Institute.
+Dr Matthew Siggins is a senior postdoctoral researcher working within Professor Peter Openshaw's group in the National Heart and Lung Institute.
 Matthew's work centres on infection, immunity, and immune dysfunction, with a focus on the lymphatic system.

 Currently, as part of ISARIC4C, he is analysing immune responses in COVID-19 patients to understand the immunology of disease, consequences of infection, and potential therapeutics.